Norcross, Minnesota: History

 At one time Norcross had three churches.
 Our Savior's Lutheran Church celebrated their 75th anniversary in 1976 and their 90th anniversary in 1991, and is now a beautiful private home.
 Before the church was built, early pioneers walked 17 miles to a church northeast of Norcross in order to be confirmed.
 St. Mary's Catholic Church opened in 1905 and closed in 1923.
 The Faith United Methodist Church began services in the Amundson School in 1919, erected a church in 1952, and closed in 2007.

 American Legion Hillestad-Borgeson Post #410, based in Norcross, established a veterans' memorial in Norcross Park on Highway 9.
 The monument erected by the post is dedicated "In memory of all the men and women who have served their country in all wars."
 A National Guardsman and 2005 veteran of the war in Iraq, Norcross native Jacob Veldhouse's name is inscribed there, as is the name of his uncle, Dennis.

 The Norcross Town Hall, built in the late '20s, was the place to be when growing up in Norcross.
 People danced, roller skated, attended funerals and wedding receptions, hosted church fundraiser dinners, and even basketball games.
 The brick building fell into disrepair and was dismantled in 1997.
 Bricks were offered free to the public.

 A post office started operation at Norcross since 1881.
-The United States Postal Service suspended the post office to be relocated to the post office in Herman in October of 2019.
+The United States Postal Service suspended the post office to be relocated to the post office in Herman in October 2019.